cshbli/ML-CV-AI/LLM/key_value_cache.md

 ## What is key-value caching?

+<b>KV caching occurs during multiple token generation steps and only happens in the decoder.</b>

 During inference, transformers generate one token at a time.
 When we prompt the model to start generation by passing “She,” it will produce one word, such as “poured” (for the sake of avoiding distractions, let’s keep assuming one token is one word).
 Then, we can pass “She poured” to the model, and it produces “coffee.”
 Next, we pass “She poured coffee” and obtain the end-of-sequence token from the model, indicating that it considers generation to be complete.

 This means we have run the forward pass three times, each time multiplying the queries by the keys to obtain the attention scores (the same applies to the later multiplication by the values).